willwright82/willwright82.github.io/_posts/links/2017-02-20-codeyourfuture.md

 The programme is closely related to [HackYourFuture](http://hackyourfuture.net/) which was created in Amsterdam in 2015:

-<iframe width="auto" height="auto" src="https://www.youtube.com/embed/qFqHXZio6ZM" frameborder="0" allowfullscreen></iframe>
+<div class='embed-container'><iframe src='https://www.youtube.com/embed/qFqHXZio6ZM' frameborder='0' allowfullscreen></iframe></div>

-Everything is completely free, no previous experience is required and we offer all the material and equipment.
-All the students need to bring is their desire to learn.
+<p>Everything is completely free, no previous experience is required and we offer all the material and equipment.
+All the students need to bring is their desire to learn.</p>